-Bonds issued at a premium
+Accounting for Bonds Issued at a Premium

-Accounting for bonds issued at a premium
+This example shows how to account for bonds issued at a premium.

 Using Present Value to Determine Bond Prices

-Exhibit ‘A’ shows how the price of the Valenzuela Corporation’s 5-year 12% bonds issued to yield can be determined.
-The calculations in Exhibit ‘A’ are similar to those of the discount example in Exhibit ‘A’ in Accounting for bonds issued at a discount, except that the cash flows are discounted at the semiannual yield rate of 5%.
+The table below shows how to determine the price of Valenzuela Corporation’s 5-year, 12% bonds issued to yield.
+The calculations are similar to those used in the discount example in Accounting for Bonds Issued at a Discount.

 The Nature of the Premium Account

 In effect, the premium should be thought of as a reduction in interest expense that should be amortized over the life of the bond.
-The bonds were issued at a premium because the stated interest rate was higher than the prevailing market rate.
+The bonds were issued at a premium because the stated interest rate exceeded the prevailing market rate.

 Although the borrower receives all of the funds at the time of the issue, the matching convention requires that it be recognized over the life of the bond.

-Amortizing tho Premium
+Amortizing the Premium

 By the time the bonds reach maturity, their carrying value will have been reduced to their face value of $100,000.
-The relevant T accounts and partial balance sheet as of July I, 2020 are presented next:
+The relevant T accounts, along with a partial balance sheet as of 1 July 2020, are presented below.